mckinneyfamilyfoundation/mckinneyfamilyfoundation.org/src/index.md

 hero:
   eyebrow: BUILDING A SUSTAINABLE INDIANA
   title: McKinney Family Foundation
-  image: "/images/landscape.jpeg"
+  image: "/images/sunrise.jpg"
   imageAlt: Landscape
 mission:
   title: Our Mission
-  summary: The McKinney Family believes environmental sustainability is the key to
+  summary: McKinney Family Foundation (MFF) is committed to building an environmentally
-    the future of Indiana.
-Therefore, the McKinney Family Foundation (MFF) is committed to building an environmentally sustainable future for every Hoosier.
+    sustainable future for every Hoosier.
 Through strategic partnerships, MFF advocates for environmental justice, seeks to conserve natural resources, and empower Indiana communities to live in a healthier, more prosperous, and more sustainable manner.
   buttonText: Our Focus Areas
   buttonUrl: "/focus-areas"
   image: "/images/sunrise.jpg"